Aldudenise/apiweather/README.md

 ## To Do:

-Visualizar el clima de los próximos 5 días.
+Visualizar el clima de los próximos 5 días del usuario.